nus-cs2113-AY2223S2/ip/docs/README.md

 ### Find specific reminder

-With many reminders, Mom allows to search and retrieve the item that you are finding.
+With many reminders, Mom allows to search and retrieve the reminder that you are finding.
 (Similar to asking your mom to find your lost stuff at home, no?)

 ### Persistent data